historic-trails/website/sites/fort-larned-national-historic-site.md

 {% include figure.html
   class="img-left"
   width="33%"
-  caption="The territories that the US acquired in the early 19th century.
-The annexation of Texas and the US's victory in the Mexican-American War were the largest influences on the growth of the Santa Fe Trail." image-url="us-western-purchases.jpg" source-url="https://www.nationalgeographic.org/photo/territorial-gains/"
+  caption="**The territories that the US acquired in the early 19th century.** The annexation of Texas and the US's victory in the Mexican-American War were the largest influences on the growth of the Santa Fe Trail." image-url="us-western-purchases.jpg" source-url="https://www.nationalgeographic.org/photo/territorial-gains/"
 %}